Axe manufacturing in Pennsylvania: The Axe Trust ‒ American Axe and Tool Co. (1890–1921)

 In the late 1800s, industrial combinations took several forms.
 Some were loose price-fixing or market division agreements, cartels or pools that often enjoyed only short-term profits due to cheating.
 Others were more formal trusts or mergers of formerly independent competitors.
 Franchises were a third form of early trust consolidation.
 Transformed by improvements in transportation, communication, and finance, numerous corporations discovered that once geographically-isolated markets were now subject to vigorous price competition.
 A financial panic and worldwide depression in 1893 also resulted in slack output and excess capacity in many industries.
 The trust movement was the consequence.
-Estimates are that 3–5,000 independent firms disappeared through mergers between 1895 and 1904, and over 150 industries were transformed into near monopolies, including such vital industries as petroleum, steel, copper, railroads, ship building, farm machinery, telephone, telegraph, beef livestock, salt, and sugar.
+Estimates are that 3,000–5,000 independent firms disappeared through mergers between 1895 and 1904, and over 150 industries were transformed into near monopolies, including such vital industries as petroleum, steel, copper, railroads, ship building, farm machinery, telephone, telegraph, beef livestock, salt, and sugar.
 By standards of the day, the Axe Trust was a fairly modest affair.
 (It doesn't even appear in the famous volume by John Moody, The Truth about the Trusts, 1904.)
 Formed by consolidation of 14 companies in 1890, American Axe and Tool (AAT) controlled about half of axe production.
 All three Mann operations signed-on, with sale to AAT of all assets and equipment at Axemann, Reedsville, Tyrone, and Mill Hall.
 As a cost-reducing measure, these and other acquired plants were quickly closed.
 However, a number of axe producers were excluded from the Trust, including Kelly Axe (Charleston, WV); Warren Axe (Warren, PA); Dunn Edge Tool (Oakland, ME); Collins Co.
 (Collinsville, CT); Plumb Co.
 (Philadelphia, PA); and many others.
 Possibly the Trust believed these competitors were too small to worry about or could be forced into bankruptcy through cut-throat practices.
 Reflecting quality issues, some manufacturers’ advertising and labels indicated they were not part of the Trust (e.g., James Mann's "Anti-Trust" label).
-The history of the Axe Trust has never been fully reported, but government antitrust actions may have restrained it.
-Several accounts also indicate AAT was troubled by internal operation and management problems.
+Several accounts indicate AAT was troubled by internal operation, labor unrest, and management problems.
+By 1912, ATT's scope of operations had fallen from 18 axe-works to only three plants at Glassport and Beaver Falls in Pennsylvania and Charleston, WV.
 The end of the Trust came in 1921.
 All assets of AAT were sold and transferred to Kelly Axe Mfg.
 Co., whose operations continued to expand.
 Further, members of the Mann family found that subordinate supervisory roles were not to their liking and either resigned or were discharged from AAT.
-Two of the Manns – James and Joseph ‒ started new businesses.
+Two of the Manns – James and Joseph ‒ started new businesses at Yeagertown, Mill Hall, and Lewistown.